 Can I bring a guest on the shuttle?

 The campus shuttle is exclusively available to University of Kent students or staff and so friends or family are unable to use this service.
-Occasionally we can book a business visitor on the shuttle service if there are seats available at the requested time.
+Occasionally we can book a business visitor or carer on the shuttle service if there are seats available at the requested time.

 Who classes as a business visitor and how do I book a business visitor onto the shuttle?